while-true-do/ansible-skeleton/README.md

 # Ansible Skeleton

-The while-true-do skeleton to create new ansible-roles.
+The skeleton to create new ansible roles.

 ## Motivation